 Social Security Administration

 If you are receiving Social Security benefits and you want to keep receiving them once you move, you need to change your address.
-Simply go to the official website and change the information on your profile.
+Simply go to the official website and the information on your profile.
 If you have any difficulties when changing your address online, you can call SSA and do it over the phone.

 Gas and electric power